 The game is shaping up to be quite fantastic, though there are some downsides currently.
 Jumping into an already in-progress co-op map spawns players at the beginning of the level and it can take a bit to trek over to the rest of the team, or at least that is assuming you don’t die mid-trek.
 I’ve leveled up a bit as well and I’ve only used two different guns so far within the game.
 I’m not necessarily complaining since they work wonders at the whole killing enemies thing, but I do like variety when I have the chance.
 And there are some minor graphical oddities and glitches, but these come with Early Access and don’t affect the gameplay.
 Hopefully some of these kinks will be fleshed out by the time the full release hits Steam’s virtual shelves.

 Interstellar Marines is shaping up to be an exciting game, especially for those that want a cooperative first-person experience.
 It’s got all the necessary pieces currently that make it fun to play, so I’m optimistic on what future updates will add.
 While there is only the singular co-op mission right now, there’s a lot of replay value since each time it seems like enemies are never in the same place and honestly, I still have yet to make it through to the end.
 The multiplayer is pretty solid as well, though there might be some lag concerns for some players connecting to UK servers from the US and vice versa.
-Other than that, Zero Point has a solid title on their hands and I look forward to the full version.Note: The Interstellar Marines early access review was written based on a digital PC version of the game was provided by the publisher/developer.
+Other than that, Zero Point has a solid title on their hands and I look forward to the full version.Note: Interstellar Marines (Early Access) was reviewed on PC.
+A digital copy of the game was provided by the publisher/developer.